 |Total Yearly Cost:||$14,438||$7,500|

 Here we see that the cost of owning a home is almost double the cost of renting, without considering the associated costs of utilities and housekeeping that would also probably go down.
-The first number shows what our total mortgage cost is per year (we have 9 years of a 15-year mortgage left to pay).
+The first number shows what our total mortgage insurance and its cost is per year (we have 9 years of a 15-year mortgage left to pay).
 As you can see, the condo rental costs would not be much less than our current mortgage, although I’ve assumed $1600 per month rent for the condo, which is on the higher end (aren’t rents crazy expensive here??!).